galawaydude/data-place/100 operating-systems/Process Synchronization.md

 ### Lock Variable

-This is a simple software
+This is a simple software solution, its implemented at the user mode, and does not rely on OS support.

+There is a shared variable called lock, which has a Boolean value, and when some pr